 BER is an acronym for Beyond Economic Repair which is a Product for which the Repair or Overhaul price exceeds 65% of the Product’s Spare Parts Price.

+Black Label Products means Products that are certified for use in service on an Aircraft.

 Boeing Designed Products means Products manufactured by Seller in accordance with detailed designs provided by Boeing and typically identified with a Boeing part number.

+Boeing Designed Spare Parts means all Spare Parts manufactured by Seller in accordance with detailed designs provided by Boeing, with Boeing’s authorization.

-Boeing Entities means The Boeing Company, its divisions, subsidiaries and Affiliates, the assignees of each, and their respective directors, officers, employees and agents.
+Boeing Entities means Boeing and its Affiliates.

 Boeing Facility means any Boeing owned or operated property.